lochmueller/language_detection/README.md

 > Why the redirect not work on subpages?

 The middleware is early in the middleware stack.
-There is no concept of links and translations (or page UID).
-Furthermore it is recommended not redirect on sub pages.
-A user that call a subpage first bookmark the page or search in a search egine.
-In both cases the use get already the right languages.
+There is no concept of links and translations (or even page UID).
+Furthermore, it is recommended not redirect on subpages.
+A user that call a subpage first bookmark the page or search in a search engine.
+In both cases the user already get the right language.
 I suggest hreflang tags so search engines get the right language of the content https://developers.google.com/search/docs/advanced/crawling/localized-versions

 ## Dev